Student Affairs Leadership Team

 She is a member of the National Association of Student Personnel Administrators and the American College Personnel Association and has presented on various topics related to the student experience at such conferences as the Residential College Symposium and the Association for College and University Housing Officers.
 When not working, Traci loves traveling, karaoke, shopping with girlfriends and enjoying the Nashville scene.
 Although Traci resides in Nashville, her family including her four beautiful nieces, live in Oklahoma and Florida.

-Randy Tarkington is the Senior Director of Residential Experience at Vanderbilt University.
-As Senior Director of Residential Experience, Randy is responsible for a department with 15 full time professional staff members, 3 receptionist/clerical, 10, Graduate Assistants, 161 Head Residents and Resident Advisors, and around 35 Front Desk and Student Assistants.
-Randy worked at Vanderbilt as an Assistant Director from 1988 to 1993 working his last three years in Kissam Quadrangle.
+Randy Tarkington is the Senior Advisor in Housing and Residential Experience at Vanderbilt University.
+Randy worked at Vanderbilt as an Assistant Director from 1988 to 1993, working his last three years in Kissam Quadrangle.
 After leaving Vanderbilt, he worked for 12 years in the California State University system and lived in the San Francisco Bay Area before returning home in 2006 to be closer to family.
-He returned to Vanderbilt in 2007, first as Director of Conferences and then to his current Senior Director position.
+He returned to Vanderbilt in 2007, first as Director of Conferences and then to his current position.

-He lives in East Nashville where he has deemed himself as the “unofficial mayor.”
-He also writes a weekly work life balance blog which highlights the many things to do in the Nashville area each week and has also presented nationally on creating work life balance for higher educational live in professionals.
+He lives in East Nashville, where he has deemed himself as the “unofficial mayor.”
+He also writes a weekly work-life balance blog that highlights the many things to do in the Nashville area each week and has also presented nationally on creating work-life balance for higher educational live-in professionals.
 He loves exploring Nashville and the mid-state area to find new places to highlight.
 Among his favorites are Margot’s Café, Wonders on Woodland Antique Store, concerts at the Ryman Auditorium, and numerous coffee shops across town.

 Chief Business Officer